bseverns/seedBox/tests/native_golden/README.md

 # 3. (Optional) annotate liner notes.
 python scripts/compute_golden_hashes.py --note drone-intro="v1 sine reference" --write
 ```

+That dedicated env mirrors the vanilla native build but bakes in the flag so we
+don't accidentally reuse a stale binary and skip fixture writes in CI.

 Need a quick audit without touching disk?
 Drop the `--write` flag for a dry
 run; the script prints a table of fixture names, hashes, and frame counts.